marziosala/marziosala.github.io/_posts/2022-09-01-swiss-roll.md

 title: "An Introduction to Diffusion Models"
 header:
   overlay_image: /assets/images/swiss-roll/swiss-roll-splash.jpeg
-excerpt: "Understanding how diffusion models work, on a simple two-dimensional dataset"
+excerpt: "Understanding how diffusion models work using a simple two-dimensional dataset"
 ---

 In this post we look at [diffusion models](https://en.wikipedia.org/wiki/Diffusion_model), a quite successful class of [generative models](https://en.wikipedia.org/wiki/Generative_model).
 A generative model is a model that, given samples from an unknown distribution $p^\star$, is capable of learning a good approximation of it.
 Once learned, the approximated distribution can be used to generate new samples, or to evaluate the likelihood of observed or sampled data.